sioan7/docker-autoscaler/README.md

 - Name of the Database (MongoDB) --> TextDocumentsDB
 - Names of the MQs --> NumberWorkerMQ, SortWorkerMQ, ReduceWorkerMQ

+JSON for the NumberWorkerMQ:
+{
+  "FileID": "Something",
+  "FileName": "Something"
+}

 ### Front end
 User perspective
 - upload file